-Funds are best used for the interactive presentation of professional creative work.
-Payment of artist’s and/or creative’s fees is a priority.
-Engaging community members in art making and the art making process is encouraged, however projects that are solely designed as creative workshops will not be considered to meet the criteria.
-Some sample project ideas can be found in the Guidelines.
+Funds are best used for the interactive presentation of professional creative work, and payment of artists is a priority.
+Engaging community members in art making and the art making process is encouraged; however projects that are solely designed as creative workshops will not be considered to meet the criteria.

 - Support innovative creative place-making projects in micro-communities across Sonoma County

-- Support the individuals who do this work
+- Support artists and creative entities that do this work

-- Build Sonoma residents’ sense of our shared creativity
+- Build Sonoma County residents’ sense of our shared creativity

 - Increase the visibility of Creative Sonoma

 The 2019 grant cycle has closed.
 Watch for more information about the 2020 cycle in late winter or early spring 2020.

 Applicants may include artists, creative groups/collectives (applying under the name of a single creative leader), limited partnerships, non-profit organizations, or commercial businesses.
 Individual applicants must be Sonoma County residents (18 years or older) and group or business applicants must be physically located in Sonoma County.
 Carefully read the extended eligibility and application requirements in the Guidelines.

 All applications are rated on the following five criteria:

 - Completeness and clarity of application

 Read the Guidelines thoroughly and then utilize the Application Help Tool which contains all of the application questions and instructions.
 No handwritten or paper-based applications will be accepted.
 Applicants will need to have – or to create – an account in Submittable, our online application portal.
 Materials for the 2020 grant cycle will be available in spring 2020.

 CURRENT YEAR GRANTEES (see Upcoming Activities for grant-related event listings)